BAD REASONING

 P≡Q = P&Q ∨ ~(P∨Q)

-If two claims are equivalent, then either both are true, or both are false.
-Each implies the other.
+either both are true, or both are false.

 Transposition

-Transposition of implication
+Transposition of Implication

 Tautology

-Repetition of premise
+Collapse of Repetition of Premise

-P = P&P
+P = P & P

-P = P∨P
+P = P ∨ P

-If people are present, then people are present and people are present.
+If people are present,

 Identity

-Equivalent forms
+Equivalent Forms

 P = P&true